-The start of the outdoor farmers market season is an annual rite of spring in Vermont.
+Outdoor Vermont farmers markets are a tradition every spring, summer, and fall.
 From Burlington and Brattleboro to Craftsbury and Dorset, you will find town greens, local parks, and parking lots transformed into pop-up marketplaces offering locally grown produce, handmade jewelry, craft beer, grass-fed beef, and more.

-When farmers markets first started in Vermont in the 1970s, there were a handful of offerings in towns like Montpelier, Brattleboro, and Norwich.
+When outdoor Vermont farmers markets first started popping up in the 1970s, there were a handful of offerings in towns like Montpelier, Brattleboro, and Norwich.
 Today, there are 70 farmers markets across the state, selling everything from vegan sauces and Thai food to pasture-raised poultry and butcher block cutting boards.

 Here are 11 outdoor Vermont farmers markets to visit between May and October